List of Fables characters: Other Homelands Fables

-Cruella De Vill: She appears in new number of the comics as one of the members of Peter Pan allies, she is obsessed with the Dalmatian skin, have the power to control every animal thanks a species of green smog.

-Ariel: A siren based on the "Little Mermaid" of the Hans Christian Andersen stories, became a human after a deal with Ursola, just like Nerissa, and married her prince Eric and their have a one child who named Callisto.

-Eric: The son of the king of Denmark, married to Ariel, and father of the siren Callisto.
-He is based on the prince from Hans Christian Andersen stories.

-Ursola: The daughter of Poseidon, God of the Sea, and his wife Athena, she stole the her father's trident and became a powerful, immortal entity, transformed Ariel into a human, and stole her voice.

-Captain Hook: The captain of the Jolly Roger, an enemy of Peter Pan, and a one time member of the his Child Lost; he wants revenge because Peter killed his wife and stole his hand with a dark blade.

 Inmates at the Golden Boughs Retirement Village

 Little Black Sambo ("Sam")

 Mr. Revise did such a good job of revising Little Black Sambo's story that Sam has grown into an old man and few people remember him.
 He still managed to escape during the mass breakout from the Golden Boughs by turning all of Robin Page's tigers into butter.
 This upset Mister Revise greatly, as he viewed Sam as one of his greatest successes.
 According to Revise, Sam's story was "censored, shunned and forgotten by the oversensitive mundys".
 In The Great Fables Crossover, Kevin Thorn summoned Sam along with Hansel, hoping they could inspire him in writing his masterpiece.
 After numerous disagreements, Sam eventually dumped Hansel out of his wheelchair and off a cliff.
 He then attempted, unsuccessfully, to put an end to Thorn's plans by stealing his magical pen.
 During the final Jack of Fables story arc, it is revealed that he has become a father to a little baby boy, Sammy Junior, as a result of a one-night stand with Robin Page.
-Sam is one of the few regular characters who survives the Jack of Fables' final issue.
+Sam is one of the few regular characters who survives the Jack of Fables final issue.